waylonggggg/tp/docs/DeveloperGuide.md

 ### Saving data

 1. Dealing with missing/corrupted data files
-    1. Prerequisite: For this test, you will use the sample data provided when the app is launched the first time.
+    1. Prerequisites: For this test, you will use the sample data provided when the app is launched the first time.
 Make sure the data file is not corrupted.
     2. Test case: Delete the data file.
        Under the app folder, go to the data folder, and delete the `addressbook.json` file.
        Expected: The app should start with the sample data when launched.
 Upon any action with storage (e.g. adding a student), a new data file should be created.